awsdocs/aws-kms-developer-guide/doc_source/programming-top.md

 The sample code in the following topics show how to use the AWS SDKs to call the AWS KMS API\.

+For information about using the AWS KMS console to perform some of these tasks, see [Getting Started](getting-started.md)\.

 **Topics**
 + [Creating a Client](programming-client.md)
 + [Working With Keys](programming-keys.md)